Cassava Bread (Grain-Free, Nut-Free)

 Dry milk will result in the bread in a more tender texture, adds a smoother and more mellow flavour, and it will help the bread rise significantly higher.

-Why does my bread sometimes collapse?
+Why did my gluten free bread collapse?

 The bread dough has expanded too much.
 This means that the yeast in the bread has exhausted itself.
 So when you bake the bread, the dough cannot rise anymore because the yeast cannot produce any more gasses.
 This makes the bread slightly collapse.